 If you’re looking to make your child’s bedroom lighting last as they grow, opting for LED lighting is best.
 LED bulbs have a lifespan of around 30,000 hours, with some even lasting up to 50,000 hours.
 LEDs can also help you save money on your electricity bulbs, as they use less energy.
 In a kid’s bedroom, safety is a top priority and LEDs are the safest option for lighting as they are less likely to shatter and they are not hot to the touch.
 LEDs may seem more expensive initially, but you will recoup the costs back from your energy bills.

 Use a Theme

 The key to flexible lighting in any room in the home is making sure that they are dimmable.
-If you are swapping from incandescent to LED lights, you will not be able to use the same dimmer switch, as you will find that the incompatibility makes your LEDs flicker, buzz and hum.
-You can make any light dimmable, from spotlights to table lamps.
-You should always use a professional electrician for any wiring work.
+If you are swapping from incandescent to LED lights, you will not be able to use the same dimmer switch.
+You will find that the incompatibility makes your LEDs flicker, buzz and hum.
+It is possible to make any light dimmable, from spotlights to table lamps.
+You should always use a professional electrician for any wiring work, though.
 Dimmable lights can work well as a grown-up alternative to a night light.
 Definitely worth considering when updating a child’s bedroom.

 Safety is a priority in a child’s bedroom, especially with lighting.
 Make sure any cables are covered and attached to the wall safely.
 Light switches should work properly too.